christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Xerxes I (c.
 486 BC) = Salamis	Orodes II of Parthia (c.
 57 BC) - His general Surena annihilates the Roman army at Carrhae.
 Both launch massive, failed invasions of "the West" (Greece/Rome).
 The "Persian Wars" are the Mithridatic Wars.

+Zoroastrianism was invented by the Sasanian Empire (3rd-7th C. AD).
+They needed a state religion to rival Christianity and legitimize their rule.
+They systematically compiled older Iranian oral traditions and created the Avesta as a "holy book".
+To give it antiquity, they back-dated Zoroaster to a mythical past (6000 BC).
+In doing so, they plagiarized the life story of a real person: Pythagoras (Both Pythagoras and the Zoroaster of legend are said to have traveled to Egypt and Babylon for wisdom.
+Both are masters of occult knowledge and ritual purity.
+Both believe in the transmigration of souls).

 **7.3 Fabricating 'Ancient' Egypt**

 In Egypt the "5000-year" history of Egypt is a Flavian-era fabrication to provide a deep, mystical past for the Serapis cult.

 The "Pharaohs" of the Old and Middle Kingdoms are fictional proto-avatars, backdated to create a lineage for the living god-kings like the Ptolemies and Caesars.

 The "Old Kingdom" is a fictional pre-history for the Serapis Cult.
 The Pyramids are not 2500 BC tombs.
 They were built in the 3rd-2nd Century BC.
+The Scythian Kurgan is the architectural and theological prototype for the Egyptian Pyramid.
 The reason carbon dating gives older dates for the mortar is because they used fossilized limestone as a key ingredient, a technology now lost, which throws the isotopic readings wildly out of sync.

 **7.4 China: The Han Synthesis and the Tartarian Genocide**